Welcome to the GRID!

 Finally, respondents were asked to cite their top challenges overall.
 From a pool of 25 choices, nearly half cited the talent shortage as a top-three challenge for 2020.

 A lot goes into a single placement of a candidate: gathering client requirements, sourcing, screening, onboarding, back office administration, and more.
 But which processes could use an overhaul?

 Which part of the recruitment lifecycle is most challenging?

-When asked if they think skills shortages are better or worse now compared to 5 years ago, more than half (55 percent) said they’re getting worse.
+When asked if they think skills shortages are better or worse now compared to 5 years ago, half (50) said they’re getting worse.

 What is the single biggest issue impacting your ability to meet goals?